A mineral-vitamin premix for cattle feed, pasture, hay and corn coproducts (corn gluten feed or distillers products.)

 Active Drug Ingredient

-Calcium carbonate, dicalcium phosphate, distillers dried grains with solubles, salt, magnesium oxide, zinc sulfate, manganese sulfate, copper sulfate, ethylenediamine dihydriodide, cobalt carbonate, sodium selenite, vitamin A supplement, vitamin D3 supplement, vitamin E supplement, cane molasses, mineral oil.
+Calcium carbonate, monocalcium phosphate, distillers dried grains with solubles, salt, magnesium oxide, zinc sulfate, manganese sulfate, copper sulfate, ethylenediamine dihydriodide, cobalt carbonate, sodium selenite, thiamine mononitrate, vitamin A supplement, vitamin D3 supplement, vitamin E supplement, cane molasses, mineral oil.

 COPRODUCT FORTIFIER-RUM is designed for cattle on pasture or hay and consuming primarily corn coproducts (corn gluten feed or distillers products).
 It must be mixed with grain or other feed components to provide the intended medication in not less than one pound of feed/head/day.
 COPRODUCT FORTIFIER-RUM mineral should be fed at the rate of 3 ounces/head/day to provide 150 mg monensin/head/day and 3 mg selenium.
 During the first 5 days of feeding, cattle should receive no more than 100mg per day contained in not less than 1 pound of feed.
 Feeding higher levels of selenium is not permitted.
 Suggested mixing rates to provide 3 ounces of COPRODUCT FORTIFIER-RUM for common feeding levels are shown below: